sentinelsat/sentinelsat/CONTRIBUTE.rst

 ``sentinelsat`` uses `semantic versioning <http://semver.org/>`_ from the ``v1.0`` release forward.
 Prior to that the versioning is ``0.Major.MinorAndPatch``.

+Version numbers need to be adapted in sentinelsat/__init__.py as well as the Github compare link in the Readme.

 Documentation is automatically built after each merge in the ``master`` branch using a webhook.
+The default documentation landing page is manually pinned to the latest release by @Fernerkundung, as RTD does not allow this automatically.

 A new Zenodo DOI is created automatically with every Github release using the Zenodo webhook.

 A new package is release on PyPi with the following commands.